Who is Eligible?

 - Have a high school diploma or General Education Development Certificate (GED) certificate, pass a test approved by the U.S. Department of Education, meet other standards established by your state that the Department approves, or complete a high school education in a home school setting that is treated as such under state law.

-- Be working toward a degree or certificate in an eligible program.
+- Be working toward a degree in an eligible program.

 - Be a U.S. citizen or permanent resident